Recently we’ve been making use of Santiago’s fabulous play cafes.

 Play cafes aren’t nurseries.
 While staff are helpful as they can be, they probably won’t be first aid trained.

 Call beforehand in case they’re closed for a birthday party (especially true on weekends) or if opening times have changed.

-With the exception of MoMos which is a little cheaper, most play cafes charge around $6,000 CLP per child over two years old.
+With the exception of MoMos and Casa de Juliet which are a little cheaper, most play cafes charge around $6,000 CLP per child over two years old.